Are you looking to grow snow pea shoots? You’re in luck – here’s a guide on how to grow snow pea shoots indoors!

-Snow pea shoots are the ultimate in container gardening, small space gardening, windowsill gardening, no garden gardening, or any other term you could care to think of.
-They are also one of the easiest and cheapest things in the whole world to grow – here’s a handy guide on how to grow snow pea shoots indoors so you can see for yourself!
+Snow pea shoots are the ultimate in container gardening.
+They are also one of the easiest and cheapest things in the whole world to grow – let me show you how to grow snow pea shoots indoors so you can see for yourself!

 To be honest, I hadn’t heard of snow pea shoots before, until last month, when I saw them in a shop for £1.75 for a small bag of them.
-I searched the web them to see what they were, and thanks to the wonders of the internet, I discovered that a) they would be delicious in stir-fries and salads, and b) £1.75 for bag of shoots is a bit of a rip off when I could grow my own in a short space of time (and a small space) for much less money.
+I whipped out my phone and searched on the internet to see what they were, and discovered that they would be delicious in stir-fries and salads.
+I also found that £1.75 for bag of shoots is a bit of a rip off when I could grow my own in a short space of time (and a small space) for much less than £1.75.

 So instead I picked up a box of dried peas for the princely sum of 38p and got growing!
 A third of a box of dried peas – so less than 13p – got me this bountiful crop:

 Here’s how to grow pea shoots so you can have a constant crop of them for not much money.
 It’s pretty much fool-proof.
 Even if you’re not particularly green-fingered you could do this, and it would be such a fun thing to do with kids as the peas shoot quite quickly, and then they can eat their bounty!